 My dinner companion ordered a side of roasted vegetables.
 They were grilled over the wood fire, very simply prepared, and very fresh.

 The pizza is not thin and crispy, and not deep dish.
 It is made in a wood burning oven so it gets lightly charred on the bottom and remains chewy on the inside of the crust.
 The toppings that you choose (we’ve tried Italian sausage, chicken sausage and prosciutto) take on that smokiness from the oven, as well, for a rustic flavor.
-My only complain is with the house-made chicken sausage.
+My only complaint is with the house-made chicken sausage.
 Our order had far too much anise in the sausage, making it taste very licorice like.
 I’d not get that topping again.

 The Penne alla Vodka is perfect by itself, and a great favorite of the restaurant.
 You honestly cannot taste the alcohol, either.
 It’s a very creamy tomato sauce which is perfect with the penne pasta.
 I’ve had it with both shrimp and chicken and both are delicious additions.
 The shrimp is cooked perfectly, not at all rubbery.
 The chicken is tender and flavorful.
 This is one of my favorite dishes.